 The user must receive assurance that your application has "heard" the request and is working on it.
 If the results of the request cannot be displayed immediately, some feedback must be provided.
-The busy cursor should be displayed within 0.5 seconds of execution of the command.
+The busy cursor should be displayed longer than 10 seconds to complete, your application displays a working dialog box or other feedback of similar character that indicates that the application is working on the request.
+The feedback should reveal progress toward request.
+The feedback should reveal progress to completion of the activity.